In a hurry? Here are the key takeaways:

 If both the battery and starter solenoid appear to be working fine, the next component to check is the ignition switch.
 This switch completes the circuit to send power to the starter solenoid.

-When the switch stops working, there’s no way for the current to reach the solenoid.
+When the switch stops functioning, there’s no way for the current to reach the solenoid.
 As a result, the pinion doesn’t jut out, and you don’t hear any clicking sounds.

 The only accurate way to test an ignition switch is to place a multimeter across after you’ve turned the key.
 Working with a live circuit carries a significant risk of electric shocks.